coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

       .. coqtop:: all

          About f.

+      Bindings are also used in casts.

+      .. coqtop:: all

+         Close Scope F_scope.
+         Check #.
+         Check # : bool.

       .. note:: Such stacks of scopes can be handy to share notations between multiple types.
 For instance, the scope ``T_scope``